What is HTTPS?

 There are performance benefits with HTTP/2.
-Every site that we migrate to HTTPS have seen speed improvements.
+Every site that we migrate to HTTPS has seen speed improvements.
 Is it because they are running over HTTP/2?
-Yes, of course it is.
-Because of better use of multiplexing, parallelism, HPACK compression, ALPN extension, server push.
+Yes, of course, it is.
+Because of a better use of multiplexing, parallelism, HPACK compression, ALPN extension, server push.
 So these days it all makes up for that TLS overhead.

-Google among other search-engines have admitted that the use of HTTPS is a ranking factor while indexing a website (ranking factor for sites running over HTTPS).
-There are still people debating how much the usage of HTTPS is “worth”, but at Volo we think that any advantages that we can provide our customers, are worth to use.
+Google among other search-engines has admitted that the use of HTTPS is a ranking factor while indexing a website (ranking factor for sites running over HTTPS).
+There are still people debating how much the usage of HTTPS is “worth”, but at VOLO we think that any advantages that we can provide our customers are worth to use.

 The obvious and most important one, better security.
 Why would anyone like to pass their login information for their blog or website in plain text?
-Any information no matter where it is sent should always be encrypted, whether it is username, passwords or your customers credit card information.
+Any information no matter where it is sent should always be encrypted, whether it is a username, passwords or your customer’s credit card information.

 By using HTTPS you are building trust towards your users, possibly even help your conversion rates.
 I know I will never put any information into a site if it doesn’t have that green padlock at the top.
 According to a GlobalSign survey, 84% of online-shoppers abandon a purchase if data was sent over an unsecured connection.

-What most people don’t know, or think about is that there are certain legal obligations when handle customer information, or any kind of personal data.
+What most people don’t know, or think about is that there are certain legal obligations when handling customer information, or any kind of personal data.

-With the release of Google Chrome 53 the address bar is now mid-grey colored (it’s not yellow yet), but it still draws attention and pointing fingers to use HTTPS.
+In July 2018 Google will start to label sites as “non secure”.
+The address bar is now mid-grey colored (it’s not yellow yet), but it still draws attention and pointing fingers to use HTTPS.